7 plus (7+) Exam – Dulwich College Junior School – What you need to know

 The school will contact the parents of all registered candidates early in the autumn term of the year prior to entry, to ask for confirmation that their son/s be entered as candidates for the entrance examination.
 A separate fee is payable at this point for confirmed candidates.
 The deadline for the return of the exam form is in October.

-Open Days/Visits: Parents are encouraged to visit the school during term time.
+Parents are encouraged to visit the school during term time.
 The head takes groups of up to five families around on Friday mornings during the Michaelmas and Summer terms.
 This provides an excellent opportunity to see Dulwich College Junior School at work and to discuss the details of the entry procedure.
-To reserve a place, contact the registrar, JoAnn Thornton here: email@example.com
+To reserve a place, contact the registrar at firstname.lastname@example.org

 In addition, parents and boys are welcome to attend an Open Day, when current pupils will be your guides.
 Ask them any question you like and you should get honest answers.